dnadesign/dna_frontend_boilerplate/README.md

 some extent, be encapsulated from the rest of the site so they can be reused.

 A collection of components is provided by helix.
-To list all the components available in helix use `helix list`
+To list all the components available in helix use `helix list`.